proksh/atlan-task/README.md

 ### Papaparse

-Papa parse is being used to parse the csv file to JSON, so that we can easily work with javascript
+Papa parse is being used to parse the CSV file to JSON so that we can easily work with javascript

 ### Lodash